FAIRmat-NFDI/nomad-docs/docs/howto/customization/workflows.md

 In NOMAD, [Workflows](../../explanation/workflows.md) are directed graphs with nodes (tasks) that connect multiple [Entries](../../reference/glossary.md#entry) together in a structured way, while specifying information passed between the nodes via inputs/outputs that link to particular sections of the relevant [Archive](../../reference/glossary.md#archive).

 Workflows are sometimes created automatically by NOMAD via parser [Plugins](../../explanation/plugin_system.md), for certain supported uploads.
 Users can also create their own workflow entries by uploading an appropriately formatted workflow YAML.
-This How-to guide will cover the specifics of this process.
+This how-to guide will cover the specifics of this process.

 !!!
 Note
     In the following, various supported raw data files will be used to form concrete examples that can be reproduced.
-The nature of these files or their underlying methods of production is irrelevant for the purpose of this How-to.
+The nature of these files or their underlying methods of production is irrelevant for the purpose of this how-to.

 ## Simple workflows with supported tasks